rdbliss/rdbliss.github.io/_posts/2024-11-11-a-small-calculus-problem.md

 sequences are defined by linear, interlinked recurrences, which implies that they are C-finite.

-My point is that these kinds of recurrences because $x^2 e^x$ satisfies a linear differential equation with constant coefficients.
+My point is that these kinds of recurrences exist because $x^2 e^x$ satisfies a linear differential equation with constant coefficients.
 There might be some little details that are nicer for polynomials times $e^x$, but the same flavor of argument would apply to, for example, $x^5 e^x \sin x$.